Alkr04/Albin-Kron-Portfolio/REGAUGE/READEME.md

 ```
 </details>

-Bullets work in a similar maner to how picking up new guns work.
-Exept that it has 3 seperet events that the diferent funktions use. one when they have just ben fiered, when while flying and one when it hits something. but nothing curently uses the one for when it has just ben fiered. there is also a 4th event if the weapon is a area of effect.
+Bullets work in a similar manner to how picking up new guns work.
+Except that it has 3 separate events that the different functions use. one when they have just been fired, when while flying and one when it hits something. but nothing currently uses the one for when it has just been fired.
+There is also a 4th event if the weapon is an area of effect.

 <details>
 <summary> bullets</summary>